vk1996/MRZ_Extract_And_Reader/README.md

 ### MRZ READER ##

-This is an inference private repository to extract & read MRZ from passports
+This is an inference private repository to extract & read MRZ from passports .
+I did this prototype as a part of assesment where the challenge was to recover MRZ are from passport by detecting angled brackets (<)

 ```
 pip3 install -r requirements.txt